 Art Build for actions in the days to follow, details TBA

 Local tours of fossil fuel impacts and community solutions, led by Idle No More as part of the Solidarity to Solutions (Sol2Sol) week of actions.
-The local tours will start at the site of the West Berkeley Shellmound on 4th St. Time TBA
+The local tours will start at the site of the West Berkeley Shellmound on 4th St, with a ceremony at 8 AM

 Sept 9 – 11: